JetBrains/guide/site/go/tutorials/bedrock_with_go/frontend_project_development/index.md

 ![step1](./images/step1.png)

-Clean everything from `App.jsx`.
-Check the image below, you will get the idea.
+Let's perform code cleanup by removing everything from `App.jsx` and creating an empty `App()` function.
+Refer to the image below for guidance.

 ![step2](./images/step2.png)